-3497 F 9:00AM-9:50AM L.Staffero M-817
+3497 F 10:00AM-10:50AM L.Staffero M-817

-BIOL 35 Problem Solving in Physiology
+BIOL 35 Problem Solving in Physiology 1 unit Transferable to CSU

-A companion course to BIOL 5, Human Physiology; appropriate for those wishing additional review in Physiology.
+A companion course to BIOL 5.
+Human Physiology: appropriate for those wishing additional review in Physiology.
 Lectures, discussions, and case histories are used to explore difficult concepts such as osmolality, nervous system function, acid-base balance, hormonal control, and immunity.
 Time will be allowed for consideration of topics chosen by students.
 (L)